Godot-Dynamic-Dialog/GodotDynamicDialog/README.md

 - [**HTTPSSE Client**](https://docs.godotengine.org/en/stable/classes/class_httpclient.html): For real-time communication between Godot Engine and OpenAI API.
 - [**OpenAI API**](https://openai.com/blog/openai-api): Utilized for advanced natural language processing to generate dialog.

-## Getting Started
+## Installation

-To get started with Godot Dynamic Dialog, please follow our [Installation Guide](./Docs/Installation.md).
+To get started with Godot Dynamic Dialog, please follow our [`/Docs/Installation.md`](./Docs/Installation.md).
 This guide will walk you through the process of setting up the project on your local machine.

 ## Project Structure